stephenliu1944/easytool-react-permission/README.md

 /**
  * @desc enable permission feature for Class Component.
  * @param { number | string | array } permissions set required permissions of component.
- * @param { function } onDenied when permission denied occur(under the Component Class), this method will be invoked everytime, receive a required permission and denied element, return a replace element or nothing.
+ * @param { function } onDenied when permission denied occur(under the Component Class), this method will be invoked everytime, function receive required permission, denied element and element index in parent children, return a replace element or nothing.
  */
 permission(permissions, onDenied)